The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: Simulation Tools, Data Reduction, Systematics

 \subsection{Simulated Spectral Images \& Line-of-Sight Pipeline}

 When the payload is launched from the Antarctic, there will be a period of time when we maintain line-of-sight contact with the instrument, enabling high-rate telemetry.
 During this period we will tune the instrument for the float environment and verify that the instrument is performing nominally at the beginning of the flight.
 We call this the ``line-of-sight'' portion of the flight.
 The EXCITE Line-of-sight Diagnostic Pipeline (ELDiP) is a data reduction pipeline with multiple diagnostic features.
 The ELDiP is designed to quickly evaluate data from the detector system as it is downloaded during this early stage of the flight, check for nominal detector and optical behavior, and serve as a preliminary quick-look data reduction and analysis tool for observed spectra.
-Simulated data using ExoSim2 were used to validate this pipeline (see Figure \ref{fig:spectralimage}), with a data structure mimicking that generated by instrument's detector system.
-The terminology used to describe different aspects of the detector readout is described by Figures \ref{fig:spectralimage} and \ref{fig:ramp-readout}.
+Simulated data using ExoSim2 were used to validate this pipeline (see Figure~\ref{fig:spectralimage}), with a data structure mimicking that generated by instrument's detector system.
+The pipeline is designed to be used with observed data but has thus far only been tested with simulated data.
+The terminology used to describe different aspects of the detector readout is described by Figures~\ref{fig:spectralimage} and \ref{fig:ramp-readout}.

 The ELDiP operates in several consecutive but independent stages: